peterjc/thapbi-pict/docs/examples/endangered_species/pooled.rst

 .. image:: https://user-images.githubusercontent.com/63959/118682572-7c4b1580-b7f8-11eb-8973-15f1b50543f9.png
    :alt: Excel screenshot showing summary/pooled.samples.onebp.xlsx

-Column H is the read count (non-zero for all the samples).
 The final column is the unknowns - and even at this zoom it is possible to see a solid red region for the two traditional medicine samples (wide green background bands).

 Read report
 -----------

 To look at the unknown reads see ``summary/pooled.reads.onebp.xlsx``.
-Zoomed out should show something like this where the top half of the rows are those sequences with a species prediction in column B. It is clear that the majority of the unknown sequences are from the two traditional medicine samples (wide green bands):
+Sorting be the species prediction and zooming out should show something like this where the top half of the rows are those sequences with a species prediction.
+It is clear that the majority of the unknown sequences are from the two traditional medicine samples (wide green bands):

 .. image:: https://user-images.githubusercontent.com/63959/118682235-29715e00-b7f8-11eb-8dfb-bf18153a1ffa.png
    :alt: Excel screenshot showing pooled.reads.onebp.xlsx